Adele's info:

 Adele has spent her life being surrounded by other dogs and so has never been left alone, completely by herself.

 If adopted as an only dog, she will need a home where someone is around for most of the day and that can slowly build up her alone time to prevent creating separation anxiety and to show her that it is ok to be alone sometimes.
-If she is adopted with another dog, she'll feel much more settled and could be left for longer.

 Lead trained